YottaDB/YDBDoc/MessageRecovery/errors.rst

 NOALIASLIST, Parenthetical lists of multiple arguments cannot have a preceding alias introducer or include alias (*) forms

-Run Time Error: This indicates the argument for a SET command attempted to assign an alias using a parenthesized list as a left-hand argument, which is unsupported syntax.
+Run Time Error: This indicates that the argument for a SET command attempted to assign an alias using a parenthesized list as a left-hand argument, which is unsupported syntax.

 Action: Correct the code in question to avoid the parenthesized list.